Summer Medical and Dental Education Program

 May 30, 2015 - July 11, 2015

-Established by a major national grant by the Robert Wood Foundation, the Summer Medical Dental Education Program at the University of Virginia began 29 years ago to provide under-represented minority students with information and to help them become more competitive candidates for medical schools nationally.
-UVA’s SMDEP program has since become one of the nation's leading medical school preparatory programs for minority and other students from disadvantaged backgrounds.
-Please explore this site to find testimonials and success stories of our esteemed graduates.
+Established with a major grant from the Robert Wood Johnson Foundation, the Summer Medical and Dental Education Program at the University of Virginia began 29 years ago with the aim of helping under-represented minority students become more competitive candidates for medical schools nationally.
+UVA’s SMDEP program has become a model for other medical school preparatory programs that serve minority students and others from disadvantaged backgrounds.
+Please explore this site to find testimonials from, and success stories of, our esteemed graduates.

 SMDEP Mission and Goals